fuqliu/fuqliu.github.io/_pages/about.md

  - [Model-agnostic solutions for more accurate ITS.](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9737430)
  - [Model-agnostic solutions for more robust ITS.](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10068359)

+I graduated with my Ph.D. from [McGill University](https://www.mcgill.ca/), Canada, supervised by [Prof. Lijun Sun](https://lijunsun.github.io/) and [Prof. Luis Miranda-Moreno](https://www.mcgill.ca/civil/luis-miranda-moreno).
 Prior to my doctorate, I earned two Master of Science (MSc) degrees——one in Communication Engineering from [Beijing Institute of Technology (BIT)](https://english.bit.edu.cn/), China, and another in Electrical and Computer Engineering from [Clarkson University](https://www.clarkson.edu/), USA.
 I also hold a Bachelor's degree in Electrical and Electronic Engineering from [BIT](https://english.bit.edu.cn/), China.

 ---